lingeringwillx/RefPack-QFS-Resources/FORMATS.md

+### Formats

 Refpack was originally developed by EA Canada, but received some updates over time that changed slightly.
 It was also passed to the various studios that worked with or published games under EA, where they it was modified to work as they like.
 Most of the times they just changed the header, but in some cases they changed the method of encoding and decoding as well.

-#### EAC (EA Canada)
+#### EAC

 The header for EA Canada has the following format:

 ```
 1 byte flags:

   bit 0b10000000: 4 bytes are used for the decompressed size if enabled, 3 bytes are used if disabled

-bit 0b01000000: Unknown
+  bit 0b01000000: unknown

   bit 0b00010000: Always set

   bit 0b00000001: compressed size added to header

 1 byte magic: 0xFB